LorenzoGrandi7/Multi-agent-SITL-SLAM/README.md

 In the following document we'll explain all the steps required to execute a **Multiagent SITL SLAM**, based on two Iris drones equipped with a **depth camera**; the simulation will be carried out using Gazebo and Rviz2.

-## <span style="color:lightgreen"> **Preliminary installations: ROS 2 Humble, PX4 Autopilot and Micro XRCE-DDS**</span>
+## <span style="color:lightgreen"> **Preliminary installations: ROS2 Humble, PX4-Autopilot and Micro XRCE-DDS**</span>

-**Ubuntu 22.04 LTS** (Jammy Jellyfish) must be installed on the PC.
+**Ubuntu 22.04 LTS** (Jammy Jellyfish) is required.

-To proceed with the installation, follow the main guide within the PX4 dcumentation:
+To proceed with the installation, follow the main guide within the PX4-Autopilot dcumentation:

 https://docs.px4.io/main/en/ros2/user_guide.html

-By default, from Ubuntu 22.04, PX4 comes with the newer Gazebo version (Gazebo Harmonic).
+By default, from Ubuntu 22.04, PX4-Autopilot comes with the newer Gazebo version (Gazebo Harmonic).
 If you want, as we did, work with the older version (Gazebo Classic), please follow this guide:

 https://docs.px4.io/main/en/sim_gazebo_classic/

-## <span style="color:lightgreen"> **Single drone simulation with PX4 in Gazebo**</span>
+## <span style="color:lightgreen"> **Single drone simulation with PX4-Autopilot in Gazebo**</span>

 To run the basic single agent simulation, follow the guide at this link:

 https://docs.px4.io/main/en/ros2/user_guide.html#setup-the-agent

-If you installed Gazebo Classic rather than Gazebo Harmonic, replace the command starting PX4 with the ones provided at this link, depending on the vehicle you want to spawn:
+If you installed Gazebo Classic rather than Gazebo Harmonic, replace the command starting PX4-Autopilot with the ones provided at this link, depending on the vehicle you want to spawn:

 https://docs.px4.io/main/en/sim_gazebo_classic/#running-the-simulation